 The open rate is only a little over 5%.

 This is because most people are trying to milk the most out of their weekends at this point.
 They’re probably already dealing with the phenomenon known as the “Sunday scaries,” where the dread of Monday looms overhead.

 Of course, they’re not going to want to look at their inboxes and be reminded that Monday is coming ever closer.

 Monday isn’t a great day to send that all-important sales email, either.

-On Monday morning, most people are walking into the office wishing it was the weekend again.
+On Monday morning, most people walk into the office, wishing it was the weekend again.
 They’ll go through their emails mechanically but may not be as receptive to product or service offers.

 Just think about how you feel on a Monday.

-Here’s a video that explains how you can send your email campaigns at the right time:
+Here’s a video that explains how you can send your cold email campaigns at the right time:

 Then we get to Tuesday.

 Most people have accepted they’re stuck at work for the week by this point.
 Their productivity might be higher, which means they’re checking their inboxes more.